 Community Living Standards

-The Community Living Standards serve in conjunction with the On-Campus Living and Dining Agreement and the Student Code of Conduct.
-Students are expected to be knowledgeable of all University policies and signed agreements, including, but not limited to, the Student Code of Conduct, the UAA Student Handbook, the Community Living Standards, and the On-Campus Living and Dining Agreement.
+The Community Living Standards serve in conjunction with the Department of Residence Life and Dining Agreement and the Student Code of Conduct.
+Students are expected to be knowledgeable of all University policies and signed agreements, including, but not limited to, the Student Code of Conduct, the UAA Student Handbook, the Community Living Standards, and the Department of Residence Life and Dining Agreement.

 Special Policies and Procedures Related to COVID-19